uccross/uccross.github.io/projects.md

 As storage devices get faster, data management tasks rob the host of CPU cycles and main memory bandwidth.
 The [Eusocial project](https://cross.ucsc.edu/projects/eusocialpage.html) aims to create a new interface to storage devices that can leverage existing and new CPU and main memory resources to take over data management tasks like availability, recovery, and migrations.
 The project refers to these storage devices as “eusocial” because we are inspired by eusocial insects like ants, termites, and bees, which as individuals are primitive but collectively accomplish amazing things.

-### Evaluating user space networking stacks on SmartNICs

- - **Skills:** C, Bash, performance evaluation tools (Linux perf, SystemTap, etc.)
- - **Difficulty:** Easy
- - **Mentor:** Jianshen Liu <mailto:jliu120@ucsc.edu>

-The BlueField DPU as an example of SmartNICs is available nowadays.
-However, the performance of the kernel networking stack on this device is known to involve expensive overhead.
-The alternatives are to use some user-space solutions such as DPDK (for TCP and RDMA) and libvma (for RDMA).
-Therefore, it would be interesting to evaluate the performance differences between the kernel and these user-space alternatives, especially focusing on characterizing the benefits for SmartNICs.
- - References: Tork, Maroun, Lina Maudlej, and Mark Silberstein.
-"Lynx: A SmartNIC-driven accelerator-centric architecture for network servers."
-Proceedings of the Twenty-Fifth International Conference on Architectural Support for Programming Languages and Operating Systems.
-2020.

 ### Dynamic function injection for RocksDB

  - **Skills:** C/C++, Java